The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 Phase Three: Consideration & Offers

-During this delicate time, we at Steele San Diego Homes help begin by preparing buyers for what to expect.
+During this delicate time, we at Steele San Diego Homes help begin the negotiation aspects of the purchase by preparing buyers for what to expect.
 We have a variety of PDFs, blog posts, and the like to share with them so they can make a more informed decision.
 Content is our sidekick during this phase so we make certain to offer enough education to help you feel good about the choices you’re about to make.

 What we have seen, time and again, is that the benefit of having a trusted agent by your side helps you to better understand the ins-and-outs of the offer, the counter-offer, competitive analysis of the surrounding area, how to handle bidding wars, concerns about inspections and the like—all integral aspects of consideration.
 During consideration, potential buyers are looking to their agent to give them solid advice, and to feel a strong relationship of mutual trust is building.
 We make sure to do just that.